JoAnn Falletta

-JoAnn Falletta (born February 27, 1954, in Queens, New York) is an American conductor.
+JoAnn Falletta (born February 27, 1954, in Queens, New York) is an American conductor best known for her association with the Buffalo Philharmonic Orchestra, where she has served as music director since 1999.
+She was also closely associated with the Virginia Symphony and Long Beach Symphony orchestras.

 Biography

 Falletta was raised in the borough of Queens in an Italian-American household.
 She was educated at the Mannes College of Music and The Juilliard School in New York City.
 She began her musical career as a guitar and mandolin player and in her twenties was often called to perform with the Metropolitan Opera and New York Philharmonic when a work called for a mandolin or guitar obbligato.

 Falletta entered Mannes in 1972 as a guitar student but began conducting the student orchestra in her freshman year, which initiated her interest in a conducting career.
 While the Mannes administration at that time expressed doubts about the ability of any woman to gain a music directorship, it consented to an official transfer of emphasis for Falletta.
 After graduation, she pursued further study at Queens College (M.A. in orchestral conducting) and the Juilliard School of Music (M.M., D.M.A. in orchestral conducting).
 Falletta studied conducting with such conductors as Jorge Mester, Sixten Ehrling, and Semyon Bychkov and also participated in master classes with Leonard Bernstein.

 Falletta's first permanent engagement was as music director of the Jamaica Symphony Orchestra, a position she held from 1977 to 1989.
 She served as music director of the Denver Chamber Orchestra from 1983 to 1992 and as associate conductor of the Milwaukee Symphony Orchestra from 1985 to 1988.
 From 1986 to 1996, she served as music director of the Bay Area Women's Philharmonic.
 She was music director of the Long Beach Symphony Orchestra from 1989 to 2000.

 In 1991, Falletta was appointed the eleventh music director of the Virginia Symphony Orchestra (VSO), a position she held for 29 years through 2021 when she was named the Connie and Marc Jacobson Music Director Laureate.
 During her tenure, the Virginia Symphony performed at Carnegie Hall in New York and the Kennedy Center in Washington and released 18 recordings including discs on the Naxos label, Albany Records, NPR and the orchestra’s own Hampton Roads label.